Jakobzs/memhack-internal/README.md

 # memhack internal

-An example crate of an internal cheat for Windows using the Rust language.
+An example crate of a Windows-only internal cheat using the Rust language.